Skip to content

 Where:

 Scope check: The classic McKee correlation assumes single-wall RSCs with aspect ratios near 1:1-2:1, standard conditioning (23 deg C, 50 % RH), and well-made manufacturer’s joints.
-Treat heavy overall print, large die-cuts, or multi-wall boards as out of scope and plan to verify in the lab plus validate in distribution tests.
+Heavy overall print, large die-cuts, and multi-wall constructions can reduce accuracy; plan to verify these cases in the lab and validate with distribution tests.

 Worked Example